JulianG/juliangaramendy.dev/content/blog/react-typescript-library-tsdx/index.md

 title: How to publish a React Hooks Library using Typescript and TSDX
 date: 2019-05-15
 type: 'blog-post'
+ogimage: './tsdx.png'
 ---

-A few weeks ago, I created a custom React hook in a project.
-Sometime later I decided to start my personal hooks library and publish it as an **npm package**.
+I started my personal hooks library and decided to publish it as an **npm package**.
 Doing this in TypeScript was not straightforward, until: **[palmerhq/tsdx](https://github.com/palmerhq/tsdx)**.

-<img src="./tsdx.png" alt="TSDX: Zero-config CLI for TypeScript package development" width="100" />

 Here's what I did.
 Step by step.

+<img src="./tsdx.png" alt="TSDX: Zero-config CLI for TypeScript package development" width="100" />

 ## Step 1: Create the project